888Poker is now available for real-money online poker play in New Jersey.

 The real selling point of 888’s loyalty program, entitled 888poker Rewards, is that even players who just signed up are entitled to rakeback.
 It’s not as much as what’s offered to new players on Stars, but 5 percent is far better than nothing.

-888’s reward scheme is tiered, and as players climb the statuses, their monthly cashback percentages will increase as follows:
+888’s reward scheme is tiered, and as players climb the statuses, their monthly cashback percentages will increase.

 It’s worth nothing that the monthly points requirements for Bronze are quite modest – low enough that even recreational players should have little problem.
 However, there’s a huge jump up to Silver, despite only a small rakeback increase.